Number of Campers:

-After this introduction, the shliach or shlichim lead the group through a series of physical endurance exercises.
-These should be developed by the GE and the shlichim based on the camp's layout and facilities, but they can include running around the sports fields, crawling under bushes and shrubs in wooded areas, climbing the rock wall, sprinting up and down a hill and more.
+After this introduction, the shaliach or shlichim lead the group through a series of physical endurance exercises.
+These should be developed by the GE and the shlichim based on the camp's layout and facilities, but they can include running around the sports fields, crawling under bushes and shrubs in wooded areas, climbing the rock wall, sprinting up and down a hill, and more.
 This should be rigorous but not so difficult as to wipe out the campers.

 Interspersed between the exercises, the shaliach or shlichim continue to share stories with the campers that illustrate key understandings about the IDF.
 Topics to address include:

 - The IDF was established by the first prime minister, David Ben-Gurion, just weeks after the establishment of the State of Israel on May 14, 1948.